thingsdb/ThingsDocs/v1/content/data-types/list/remove.md

 weight: 77
 ---

-This function removes and returns the value of the *first* item in the [list](../../list) that satisfies the callback function.
+This function removes all values in the [list](../../list) that satisfies the callback function.
-Otherwise `nil` is returned if no alternative return value is specified.
+The removed values will be returned in a new list.
+An empty list is returned if no value is removed.

 This function generates a [change](../../../overview/changes) *(except when called on a [variable](../../../overview/variable))*.

 ### Function

-*list*.`remove(callback, [alt])`
+*list*.`remove(callback)`

 ### Arguments

 Argument | Type | Description
 -------- | ---- | -----------
-callback | closure | Closure to execute on each value until the closure evaluates to true. alt | any (optional) | Alternative value which is returned if no item has passed the *callback* test.
+callback | closure | Closure to execute on each value.

 Explanation of the *callback* argument: